MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

       :alt: heat_engine_2

 We will imagine that any connected proper subsest :math:`\Omega` of phase space with non-zero Lebesgue measure contains a certain amount of our "phase space ideal gas".
-Inpired by the equation that describs an ideal gas with constant temperature :math:`T_C`, we set
+Inspired by the equation that describes an ideal gas with constant temperature :math:`T_C`, we set

 .. math ::